 Here are 9 tips for creating video thumbnails that draw viewers in:

-1. Try a close-up of someone’s face
+1. Try a shot of someone’s face

 Humans want connection, even online.
 Choose an image where a person is making eye contact with the viewer.
 This is a subtle visual cue that will make them feel more connected and more likely to click your video.
 It’s also a great way to keep people coming back in the future.